TomArcher/technical-blog/content/posts/ptow-integer-division-and-modulus/index.md

 * Use `%` to peel digits from the right.
 * Numeric parsing is best when the data is **purely numeric, fixed-width, and not meant to preserve formatting**.

 Examples like warehouse codes, timestamps, and checksum digit processing highlight where numeric parsing outshines string slicing.
 If the data is messy or formatting matters, use string parsing.
-If the data is clean and fixed, numeric parsing is not just elegant — it’s the right tool.
+If the data is clean and fixed, numeric parsing is not just elegant.
+It's the right tool.

 ## Resources 📚